-Charlotte is still inexperienced with her power, having barely begun lessons about the twelve parallel worlds and her future as an exchanger.
+Charlotte is still inexperienced with her power, having barely begun lessons on the twelve parallel worlds and her future as an exchanger.
 With the nearest other exchanger thousands of miles away and not even speaking her language, Charlotte may be all alone against a very dangerous foe, unless she can reconcile with her friends so they can work together to once again defeat a bully.

 Murder on the Orion Express